yetanalytics/lrsql/doc/mysql.md

 ## Precision Limitation

-SQL-LRS stores statements in its partner databases as JSON.
+SQL-LRS stores statements in its implementation databases as JSON.
 Due to the way MySQL interprets numbers in JSON, we **cannot guarantee more than 15 significant digits of precision** when using SQL-LRS alongside MySQL.
 If you need that much precision, consider using SQL-LRS alongside [Postgres](postgres.md) or [MariaDB](mariadb.md) instead.